 Lahaul is not unknown, but it is surely underrated.
 People halt at Keylong to go to Ladakh.
 But Keylong deserves attention too.
 The ancient monasteries around Keylong deserve a lot of time apart from the sheer landscapes of the Bhaga Valley.
-There are other landmarks in places like Tandi (Guru Ghantal Gompa), Sissu, and Gandhola.
+There are other landmarks in places like Tandi (Guru Ghantal Gompa), Sissu, and Gondhla.
 The other important attraction remaining in Lahaul is the Neelkanth Mahadev, a high altitude lake that requires several days of trekking to reach.

 How to reach Lahaul: Just take a morning bus from Kullu or Manali to Keylong.

-Where to stay in Lahaul: Keylong if full of hotels.
+Where to stay in Lahaul: Keylong if full of budget hotels.
 Many of them even offer free Wi-Fi.

 And here is a good post on Neelkanth Mahadev Yatra by Tarun Goel

 9. Upper Kinnaur